Serendipity618/GLEAD/README.md

 ---

 ## 📖 **Introduction**
-Anomaly detection in sequential data is crucial for detecting novel attacks or abnormal system behaviors, particularly from log messages.
-While anomaly detection models perform well at detecting anomalies, providing **explanations** for these detections is still a challenge.
-This project introduces **GLEAD (Globally and Locally Explainable Anomaly Detection)**, a framework that provides **local and global explanations** for anomaly detection results by highlighting the **anomalous entries** in the sequen...
+Anomaly detection in sequential data is crucial for identifying novel attacks or abnormal system behaviors, particularly in log messages.
+While anomaly detection models excel at flagging anomalies, providing **explanations** for these detections remains challenging.
+This project introduces **GLEAD (Globally and Locally Explainable Anomaly Detection)**, a framework that enhances interpretability by offering **local and global explanations** for sequence anomaly detection.

 ---